DMGEventsForms/spec/templates/download-brochure.md

 ### [**Fax Number**](../fields.md#fax-number-faxnumber)

-- Visibility: Shown depending on the brand
+- Visibility: Hidden by default, shown depending on the brand
 - Optional if shown

 ### [**Nature of Business**](../fields.md#nature-of-business-natureofbusiness)

-- Visibility: Shown depending on the brand
+- Visibility: Hidden by default, shown depending on the brand
 - Required if shown

 ### [**Type of Interest**](../fields.md#type-of-interest-interesttype)

-- Visibility: Shown depending on the brand
+- Visibility: Hidden by default, shown depending on the brand
 - Required if shown